denisekart/advent-of-linq-2022/README.md

 See the next sections on what this tool can do.

-> Note: If you do not wish to install the tool, commands `dotnet aoc` and `dotnet run --project .\tools --` are completely interchangeable so you can utilize the tool even when it's not installed - it's just a console application.
+> Note: If you do not wish to install the tool, commands `dotnet aoc` and `dotnet run --project .\tools --` are completely interchangeable so you can utilize the tool even when it's not installed - it's just a console application (`dotnet run --project .\tools -- --help` === `dotnet aoc --help`).

 ## 🎄🎄 Lazy?